By Richard Winters

 Diller pretty much just plays herself, which would be alright if some her jokes and lines were actually funny, but none of them are.
 The reoccurring gags centered on her whacky outfits, ugly appearance and horses that go crazy the second she reveals any part of her legs gets old fast.
 Denver’s character is nothing more than an extension of Gilligan and Flynn is pretty much being the same character he was in ‘McHale’s Navy’.

-The film is watchable if you come into with extremely low expectations, but that is not saying much.
+The film is watchable if you come into it with extremely low expectations, but that is not saying much.
 None of the gags work and the town’s set was clearly filmed inside Universal’s studio lot, which looks phony and annoying.
 Denver’s milking machine invention, which can milk 6 cows at once, has potential, but when the cows escape and rampage the entire town it becomes forced humor at its worst, which goes likewise for the climatic and silly car race.

 My Rating: 3 out of 10